TRMNL API

 PreviousPlugin Management FlowNextPlugin Uninstallation Flow

-Last updated 10 days ago
+Last updated 1 month ago

 TRMNL generates a screen every X minutes, where X is the refresh frequency set by the user.

-TRMNL generates screens by sending a POST request to the plugin_markup_url endpoint you specified during .
+TRMNL generates screens by sending a POST request to the plugin_markup_url endpoint you specified during Plugin Creation.
 The request body will include the user_uuid (that particular user's plugin connection UUID) and some metadata.
 The request header contains an authorization key with the user's plugin connection access_tokenas the Bearer token.
 Here's an example of our server request:

 curl -XPOST 'https://your-server.com/your-markup-url' \